 Trying to get into drug court may not always be the best choice.
 You should make the decision only after discussing all your options thoroughly with your lawyer.
 For example, if you want PADC, that means you have to plead guilty, which means you’re giving up the right to defend yourself.
 Depending on the strengths and weaknesses of the prosecution’s case and your need for a treatment program, you may be better off pleading not guilty and seeking acquittal or a plea bargain that avoids jail time.

 Largey Law Firm has helped numerous people enter drug court.
 Our criminal defense attorneys know the system and can explain everything to you in detail.
-To learn more, please call 352-253-0456 or contact us online to schedule a free consultation.
+To learn more, contact us online to schedule a free consultation.
 Our Central Florida firm has offices in Inverness, Clermont and Tavares.